 The Company's subsidiary, Madera Disposal Systems, Inc. ("MDSI") was named in a complaint captioned County of Madera vs. Madera Disposal Systems, Inc., et al, filed in Madera County Superior Court (Case No. MCV 059402) on March 5, 2012, and subsequently transferred to Fresno County Superior Court.
-Madera County alleges in the complaint that from 2007 through 2010, MDSI breached a contract with the County for the operation of a materials recovery facility by withholding profits from facility operations in excess of those authorized by the contract.
-The County further alleges that the breach gives the County the unilateral right to terminate all of its contracts with MDSI, including contracts for (1) the collection of residential and commercial waste in the unincorporated parts of the County, (2) operation of the materials recovery facility, (3) operation of the North Fork Transfer Station and (4) operation of the Fairmead Landfill.
-The County seeks monetary damages of \$2,962 from MDSI, plus pre-judgment interest at 10% per annum.
+Madera County (the "County") alleged in the complaint that from 2007 through 2010, MDSI breached a contract with the County for the operation of a materials recovery facility by withholding profits from facility operations in excess of those authorized by the contract.
+The County further alleged that the breach gave the County the unilateral right to terminate all of its contracts with MDSI, including contracts for (1) the collection of residential and commercial waste in the unincorporated parts of the County, (2) operation of the materials recovery facility, (3) operation of the North Fork Transfer Station and (4) operation of the Fairmead Landfill.
+MDSI answered the complaint and asserted a claim against the County for wrongful termination of the contracts.
+On October 31, 2012, MDSI ceased providing services and vacated the County premises.
+In 2015 the County amended its complaint to add a claim for breach of the covenant of good faith and fair dealing and to amend its damage claim to cover the period from January 1, 2008 through November 1, 2012.
+The County sought monetary damages of \$2,962 from MDSI, plus pre-judgment interest at 10% per annum.